kentcdodds/kentcdodds.com/CONTRIBUTING.md

 ## Database

-We've got PostgreSQL and Prisma set up.
+We've got SQLite and Prisma set up.
 Learn about the schema and learn more about what commands you can run in `./prisma/schema.prisma`.

 One common command you might need to run is to re-seed the database: